ol93/handiDraw/README.md

-My first project, everything is working on Vercel, happy the way it turned out.
+My first project I have ever built from scratch.
+Built on Vite, with React, Regular CSS, Sanity, Stripe, ExpressJS and Auth0.
+Deployed on Vercel.